 Awareness of master’s thesis work

-Try to think around your future master’s thesis and what the process of this work looks like and how much you know about the structure of the master thesis work in India.
+Try to think around your future master’s thesis and what the process of this work looks like and how much you know about the structure of the master’s thesis work in Sweden.

 17. How many lectures/seminars approximately are you offered in order to prepare for the thesis work?